 Like I had mentioned earlier, our house isn’t done, and this place doesn’t feel like a home ready to decorate, but I still added holiday touches to the places that we could, and it’s made a huge difference.

 8. Wrap Gifts Early

 If you have the opportunity to go Christmas shopping early, I suggest wrapping the presents and then adding them around the house.

-Even if it’s not under the tree, I like to add little packages as part of decor on top of a hutch or pie safe, or any place that seems like it could use something, but you don’t have any extra trinkets laying around.
+Even if it’s not under the tree, I like to add little packages as part of decor on top of a hutch or pie safe, or any place that seems like it could use something.

 9. Lights Everywhere

 I love all the twinkling lights at Christmas time.

 Since it gets dark so early with daylight savings ending, I love adding lights everywhere I can to give our home that beautiful cozy glow.